2k5master/ESPN-NFL-2K5-Draft-Class-Generator/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Essentially, to get good, usable draft classes in this game, you have to use player names that are built into the roster you're using.
 For 2004 rosters, it works great.
 But for other rosters, it still tries to generate names based on the 2004 database, and that's what causes the asterisk and blank name issue.
 So, in order for this tool to work, it has to generate names based on the existing database.
 Which means that the tool has to use the EXACT name.
 For example, if the last name was "Stingley Jr" you couldn't make it so that the last name is just "Stingley".
 Essentially, we're stuck with the existing names in the database.
 Which is unfortunate, because there's only about 1,700 names.
 Which means that there will be a lot of repetitive names; it's just how the cookie crumbles.
 Think about it this way: if you were doing it manually, you would be limited to the same set of names as well.
 This just automates the process.

 To get the names in the database, you'll notice that there's an acceptableNames.txt in the tool's directory.
-The text file is built on the NFL2k23 Week 0 rosters.
-It should work fine for other rosters, but you'll have to modify the database slightly.
-To do this, extract the .txt file from the NFL2k5Tool using only the "List Teams" view option.
-Nothing else.
-Then, extract it to a csv.
-Since I'm lazy and don't want to program any more than I have to, you'll have to open the CSV in a spreadsheet editor and copy the player name columns, and then save it as a txt.
-Of course, don't forget to replace the existing acceptableNames.txt.
-I know that's a pain in the ass, so when each official roster update releases I'll do it myself and release an update.
+To generate a new one, first open Bad_AL's tool.
+Then, open your save and open the view menu.
+From there, only select the "List Teams" option.
+Then, click save as txt and save it into your draft class generator directory.
+Finally, open the tool, select the '2' option and input the name of your txt file.
+Remember, a restart is required before using the tool again with the new acceptableNames.txt.
+I haven't fully tested when this function will be neccesary, but you should use it if your rosters aren't the default NFL 2k23 Week 0 rosters.
+You may need to use the function in later seasons in franchise; I am not completely sure what will happen.

-If your file's names look weird, there's the 3 and 4 debug options.
-Determine if it's an issue with the first names or last names, then print out the first names and or last names to a text file using the appropriate functions.
-Finally, send the files my way and I'll take a look at it!
+If you file names look weird, use the debug menu and copy/paste the names that look weird into a dm with me.

 One last thing: The source code is released publicaly with this file.
 I would be nowhere near where I am today without others releasing source code, so this is my way of paying it forward.
 Feel free to copy/paste/do whatever the hell you want with it.
 Go crazy.